Skip to main content

 • stores uri: ${DATABASE_URL} in bridge.yaml

-• resolves the actual value later from the process environment when you run status, ls, or read
+• resolves the value later from the process environment when you run status, ls, or read

 Common failure cases